 Ithaca, New York, for example, hosts two major schools (Cornell University and Ithaca College), and over 22% of the population roams freely by walking, biking, or using public transportation.

-Iowa City is improving its city access even more this fall by extending its express bus service to Cedar Rapids—respect!
+Iowa City recently improved its city access even more by extending its express bus service to Cedar Rapids—respect!

 Best college towns for city access*